Are Your Provisional Billing Rates Ready for the New Year?

 What happens if your rates are off?

-Ultimately a contractor’s actual year-end indirect rates are set at the end of the contractor’s fiscal year, when the final allowable expenses are signed off on through a Incurred Cost Proposal.
+Ultimately a contractor’s actual year-end indirect rates are set at the end of the contractor’s fiscal year, when the final allowable expenses are signed off on through an Incurred Cost Proposal.

 No contractor wants to be in the position of significantly under-billing, or vice versa, over-billing and owing money back to the Government.
 The Government certainly doesn’t want to overpay.

 Contractors should regularly monitor actual indirect rates versus established Provisional Billing Rates throughout the year.
 If your actual rates start to show a significant variance from your projected expenses, you may need to request an adjustment on your interim rates.

 How ICAT can help

-ICAT’s budget development tool enables you to take last year’s actual costs and build a financial road map for the new year.
-Toggle in/out proposed work, build in escalation rates and known changes, and calculate your new provisional billing rates based on how these factors will impact your finances in the year ahead.
+ICAT’s budget development tool enables you to build a financial road map for the new year.
+Toggle in/out proposed work, build in escalation rates and known changes to prior data, and calculate your new provisional billing rates based on your projections for the year ahead.